ara-ui/Smartpay-expense-tracker/README.md

 Paginated access is used for data sets that can grow over time, such as expenses, transactions, and report history.

-## ⚠️ Limitations
+## Limitations

 - AI categorization depends on the availability and limits of the configured Gemini API.
-- Cashfree payment functionality depends on the payment provider and configured sandbox/production credentials.
+- Cashfree payment functionality depends on the payment provider and configured sandbox or production credentials.
 - The SmartPay wallet is a simulated demonstration feature and does not represent real bank or payment-provider funds.
 - External services such as Gemini, Cashfree, and Brevo require valid credentials and may be subject to provider availability, quotas, or sandbox restrictions.
 - The current application is designed as a capstone/portfolio product rather than a production banking or financial institution system.
 - Large-scale deployments would require additional infrastructure such as caching, background processing, monitoring, and horizontal scaling.

-## 🔮 Future Improvements
+## Future Improvements

 Potential future enhancements include: